hi-primus/doc2use/README.md

 To create the embeddings using nodejs run the following code:
 `npm run create-embeddings`
-They are create using the tensorflow USE(Universal Sentence Encoder).
-The embeddings are saved in the `embeddings.json` file.
+They are create using the embedding selected. file.

 ## Prompt to create the prompt about a data engineer: